STAT6302/lectures/README.md

 Feb.
 27  |
 Mar.
 01  |
 Mar.
 06  |
 Mar.
-08  | Midterm (location: Probably Hyer Hall 0111.
+08  | Midterm (location: TBD.
 Note that our classroom is reserved this day)